 I was born on a cold winters day in 1953 in the county of Somerset, England.
 I share my birthday with my older brother.
 Not that we are twins, there are four years between us.
 It was just a lucky coincidence.
 I started school at the tender age of four and one half years and ended up in a Grammar school.
 That means that I am reasonably intelligent but I didn't really like school.
 I don't remember it with much affection.
 I left as soon as the last exam was done and took an apprenticeship as a mechanical fitter.

-After that I joined the Army, trained as a telegraphist and served 11 years as a professional soldier.
+After that, I joined the Army.
+I trained as a telegraphist and served 11 years as a professional soldier with the Royal Corps of Signals.
 My military career took me all over Europe from the North of Norway to sunny Italy and many points in between those two extremes.
 I served three years in Germany.
 I was a good soldier.
 I didn't let anyone kill me, despite several attempts on my life by what we, today, would call terrorists.